thiagomarinho/thiagomarinho.github.io/about.md

 permalink: /about/
 ---

-I have 12+ years of experience working with software development.
+Hello!
+I have 13+ years of experience working with software development.
 I work at Thoughtworks as a Platform Engineer, helping teams to get the resources they need to publish their applications and bring value to their customers and company.

 I have experience with Terraform, Puppet, Ansible and some experience with Kubernetes, provisioning VMs and kubernetes clusters in cloud providers like Azure, Digital Ocean, Google Cloud Platform and AWS.